facile-it/doctrine-mysql-come-back/README.md

 # Configuration

 In order to use DoctrineMySQLComeBack you have to set `wrapperClass` and `driverClass` connection params.
-You can choose how many times Doctrine should be able to reconnect, setting `x_reconnect_attempts` connection option.
+You can choose how many times Doctrine should be able to reconnect, setting `x_reconnect_attempts` driver option.
 Its value should be an int.

 An example of configuration at connection instantiation time: